soypat/cyw43439/README.md

 # cyw43439
-Driver for the Wifi+bluetooth integrated circuit on the pico.
+Heapless driver for the Wifi+bluetooth integrated circuit on the pico.

 ## Examples
 To run the blinky example: